cekkey/kali-in-batch/README.md

 cd kali-in-batch
 ```

 Then, run `kali_in_batch.bat` inside the src directory.
-DO NOT MOVE THE FILE OUTSIDE THE SRC DIRECTORY.
+For proper functionality, don't move it out of the src directory.

 Do not run any of the PowerShell scripts manually, as they require special arguments given by `kali_in_batch.bat`.

 Once you have set up Kali in Batch, try installing this package in the Kali in Batch shell: